The High Calling to Ministry of the Preacher of the Gospel

 - •• I find it interesting that, when listing the ministries the Lord gave him to do, the apostle Paul first mentioned his call as “a preacher”.

 •• The preacher declares the Gospel of salvation in Jesus Christ.
+He is typically, but not always, an ordained minister.
 The preacher may be an evangelist.
 He may be a local church pastor.
 He may be a church elder conducting jail services, or functioning in some other ministry capacity.
 But in all cases, the preacher will be a proclaimer of the Savior, Jesus Christ.
+He is dedicated to fulfilling his lifework, His divine calling, as one who declares the Lord and Savior to those who are lost without Jesus in their lives.

 Acts 9:20 At once [Saul] began to preach in the synagogues that Jesus is the Son of God.